 The Company owns the majority of the units of partnership interest issued by the Operating Partnership through its two wholly-owned subsidiaries, the Tanger GP Trust and the Tanger LP Trust.
 The Tanger GP Trust controls the Operating Partnership as its sole general partner.
 The Tanger LP Trust holds a limited partnership interest.
-The Tanger family, through its ownership of the Tanger Family Limited Partnership, holds the remaining units as a limited partner.
+Prior to June 1, 2011, The Tanger family, through its ownership of the Tanger Family Limited Partnership held the remaining units as a limited partner.
+On June 1, 2011, the Tanger Family Limited Partnership was dissolved, and the units of the Operating Partnership owned by the Tanger Family Limited Partnership were distributed to the individual beneficial owners of the Tanger Family Limited Partnership.
+Each such individual beneficial owner is now an individual limited partner of the Operating Partnership (collectively the "Family Limited Partners").

-As of March 31, 2011, the Company, through its ownership of the GP Trust and LP Trust, owned 20,328,985 units of the Operating Partnership and the Tanger Family Limited Partnership owned 3,033,305 units.
-Each Tanger Family Limited Partnership unit is exchangeable for four of the Company's common shares, subject to certain limitations to preserve the Company's REIT status.
+As of June 30, 2011, the Company, through its ownership of the GP Trust and LP Trust, owned 20,329,018 units of the Operating Partnership and the Family Limited Partners collectively owned 3,033,305 units.
+Each unit held by the Family Limited Partners is exchangeable for four of the Company's common shares, subject to certain limitations to preserve the Company's REIT status.
 Prior to the Company's 2 for 1 splits of its common shares on January 24, 2011 and December 28, 2004, respectively, the exchange ratio was one for one.